Final Fantasy XIV: Shadowbringers: Design

-Release and patches
+Release and patch history

-Early access to Shadowbringers began on June 28, 2019 for people who pre-ordered the game with the full release on July 2, 2019.
+Early access to Shadowbringers began on June 28, 2019 for people who pre-ordered the game with the full release on July 2.
 To facilitate graphical enhancements, active support for 32-bit Windows operating systems and DirectX 9 rendering libraries ended with the launch of early access.
 To promote the expansion, Square Enix filmed a commercial in which Tom Holland undergoes strength training to become a Warrior of Darkness and his roommate, Hannibal Buress, complains that such training is unnecessary to play a video game.
-An Xbox version of the game was announced in November 2019.
+An Xbox version of the game was announced in November.
 Yoshida explained that his primary requirement for the Xbox release was cross platform interoperability with the PlayStation and PC versions.
 In addition to delaying the release of Patch 5.3, the COVID-19 pandemic forced Square Enix to cancel events at PAX East 2020 in Boston, Final Fantasy XIV rock concerts in Tokyo, and the three Final Fantasy XIV Fan Festival events in San Diego, London, and Tokyo.

-The development team schedules the release of a major update approximately every three months.
+The development team scheduled the release of a major update approximately every three months.
 Each of these free content patches includes a continuation of the main scenario as well as new raids, features, trials, and dungeons.
 Minor patches that come in between major updates focus on quality of life improvements.
 With Shadowbringers, Yoshida reallocated resources to facilitate the development of new types of content (e.g. Bozjan Southern Front, additional trials, etc.) by reducing the number of dungeons added in patches.
 As with previous expansions, Square Enix released five major patches for Shadowbringers over the course of its two-year content cycle.